 Getting help with forms and filing

-Instructions are harder to come by than they used to be.
-The official U.S. Court website offers no instructions with these forms, other except a link to the congressional committee reports that were written at the time the forms were created.
-These are not step-by-step instructions, but rather a broad description of the purpose of each form.
+For a while, instructions were hard to come by.
+For several years, the official U.S. Court website offered no instructions with these forms other than a link to the congressional committee reports written when the forms were created.
+These were not step-by-step instructions but rather a broad description of the purpose of each form.

 Books that provide instructions for filling in official forms

 The legal publisher Nolo publishes a comprehensive bankruptcy form instruction book (which I co-author).
 This book takes you through each form, line by line, explains what the terminology means, and provides examples.
 It also alerts you to situations that may require more help.